Thavasi: Production

-The first phase of shooting of Thavasi started in Chennai and continued in Pollachi and Udumalpet.
-Song sequences involving Vijayakanth and Soundharya were shot in Kerala and Kodaikanal.
-Kumbakonam Mahamaham tank was specially designed for Thavasi as its grandest set.
-Around 10,000 junior artistes participated in the holy dip.
+The first filming schedule of Thavasi started in Chennai and continued in Pollachi and Udumalpet.
+The song sequences involving Vijayakanth and Soundarya were shot in Munnar, Palakkad, Cunnoor and Kodaikanal.
+Kumbakonam Mahamaham tank was specially designed for the film as its grandest set.
+Around 10,000 extras participated in the holy dip.
 Around 30 artistes performed them while nine cameras whirred from all directions to roll.
+The introductory scene of Vijayakanth was captured with 12 cameras while his introductory song was shot at Thirubuvanam temple at Kumbakonam.
+The director revealed in 2023 that Seeman wrote the dialogues but went uncredited as Seeman felt crediting himself as writer would result in him not receiving further directorial opportunities.